renesas-rz/rzv_drp-ai_tvm/docs/PreRuntime.md

     Here is a brief explanation to prepare physically contiguous data buffer.
     If you would like to see the sample application, please refer to [R01_object_detection](https://github.com/renesas-rz/rzv_ai_sdk/blob/main/R01_object_detection).
-    > Note: R01_object_detection may not use the latest version of DRP-AI TVM[^1] and Pre-processing Runtime.
+    > Note: R01_object_detection may not use the latest version of RUHMI Framework[^1] and Pre-processing Runtime.

     1. Copy [`dmabuf.cpp`](https://github.com/renesas-rz/rzv_ai_sdk/blob/main/R01_object_detection/src/dmabuf.cpp) and [`dmabuf.h`](https://github.com/renesas-rz/rzv_ai_sdk/blob/main/R01_object_detection/src/dmabuf.h) to your source code directory.